 Why are some trailers stable while others wander all over the road?

-Load distribution is the most common cause of stability concerns -- and the easiest to correct.
+This is the most common cause of trailer stability concerns — and the easiest to correct.

-Load distribution extends beyond just how a load is put in a trailer.
-When a trailer is hitched to a tow vehicle, they become a system and the dynamics of the system make it stable (or not).
+This topic extends beyond just how a load is put in a trailer.
+On the road, the trailer and the tow vehicle become a system, and the dynamics of the system make it stable (or not).

 Note: Before using a load distributing hitch, make sure the tow vehicle, hitch and coupler can handle it.